 Education & Training:

 I am a bicultural/bilingual (English/Spanish) Licensed Clinical Social Worker (LCSW) with Masters Degrees in Social Work from Northeastern Illinois University and Women’s and Gender Studies from Loyola University, and an undergraduate degree in Spanish.
-I have completed advanced training in perinatal mental health as a Certified Perinatal Mental Health clinician (PMH-C).
-Additionally, I have received specialized training to be a birth doula and a lactation counselor as well.
+I have completed advanced training in perinatal mental health as a Certified Perinatal Mental Health clinician (PMH-C), as well as EMDR therapy training for perinatal mental health practitioners.
+Additionally, I have received specialized training as a birth doula and a lactation counselor.